An existing Maltings Fabrics print was re-coloured for costume designer Gabrielle Dalton to use in Oklahoma at Grange Park Opera this summer.

 Costumes by Lauren T Roark & Photography by Michael Brosilow.

-Our beautiful braemore & beaumont stripe prints are used in Summer and Smoke at The Almeida, directed by Rebecca Frecknell & designed by Tom Scutt.
-Costumes by Lucy Martin.
+Our beautiful Braemore & Beaumont stripe prints are used in Summer and Smoke at The Almeida, directed by Rebecca Frecknell & designed by Tom Scutt.
+Costume designed by Lucy Martin.

-Tracie Bennett, Janie Dee and Imelda Staunton play the magnificent Follies in this dazzling new production at The National Theatre, directed by Dominic Cooke and designed by Vicki Mortimer.
+Tracie Bennett, Janie Dee and Imelda Staunton, (wearing Winterbourne Blue & Fallowfield from Maltings Fabrics) play the magnificent Follies in this dazzling new production at The National Theatre.
+Directed by Dominic Cooke and designed by Vicki Mortimer won the 2018 Oliver Award for Best Costume Design.

 Photography by Johan Persson